“I wanted to walk the inner life of every Man I saw, look at the world through their eyes.” Aleksandr Kuprin

 We decided that selling it furnished might be our best option, especially if the next family wants to make a rental income off Le Petit Platane as we have.
 The best case scenario is an English family with children would buy it, and take over our position at Daily English as well.
 Part of our success is not just from our loving family teaching English but the close vicinity to the sea and the many activities we offer.
 This keeps the students coming back year after year.
 Many expats search for good income upon arrival, and perhaps this could make someone’s dream to live in the Languedoc a reality.

-Here is a video entry from My Expat Life Series where I talk about our house in Capestang during the winter months.
+Here is a video entry from My Expat Life Series where I talk about our house in Capestang during the winter months among other things.

 Sadly, our life after 4 1/2 years is busy again and because our work is seasonal, it means the school holidays leave us little time to travel.
 Although we are always together, and we do manage to explore many areas of the Languedoc, we don’t travel outside of France as much as we had hoped.
 We keep a 2 1/2 week break over Christmas as our vacation with the kids and Daniel and Angelina individually take vacations with family during the summer.
 Alfonz and I also travel solo often to visit family and friends and have endless amounts of visitors throughout the year.
-Our time hasn’t been wasted.
+It is not as though our time has been wasted.

 Benefits for our children